sooriyaarachchi/pybites.github.io-src/content/codechallenge39.md

 Title: Code Challenge 39 - Writing Tests With Pytest
 Date: 2017-10-05 12:10
 Category: Challenge
-Tags: Pytest, testing, unittest, fixtures, BetterCodeHub, pytest-cov, CI, opensource, Hacktoberfest, TalkPython
+Tags: pytest, testing, unittest, fixtures, BetterCodeHub, pytest-cov, CI, opensource, Hacktoberfest, TalkPython
 Slug: codechallenge39
 Authors: PyBites
 Summary: Hi Pythonistas, let's add some more challenges for October.
-Following [our Python Testing With Pytest book review](https://pybit.es/pytest-book.html) we let you write some tests with this awesome framework.
+Following [our Python testing with pytest book review](https://pybit.es/pytest-book.html) we let you write some tests with this awesome framework.
 cover: images/featured/pb-challenge.png

 > Life is about facing new challenges - Kostya Tszyu

 Hi Pythonistas, let's add some more challenges for October.
-Following [our Python Testing With Pytest book review](https://pybit.es/pytest-book.html) we let you write some tests with this awesome framework.
+Following [our Python testing with pytest book review](https://pybit.es/pytest-book.html) we let you write some tests with this awesome framework.

 ## The Challenge